superannotateai/superannotate-python-sdk/docs/source/tutorial.sdk.rst

    projects = sa.search_projects("Example Project 1")

-Here a search through all the team's projects will be performed with name prefix "Example Project 1".
+Here a search through all the team's projects will be performed with name that contains "Example Project 1".
 Full documentation of the function can be found at :ref:`search_projects <ref_search_projects>`.
 The return value: :py:obj:`projects` will be a Python list of metadata of found projects.
 We can choose the first result as our project for further work: